DHT and Hair Loss: What Actually Drives Follicle Miniaturization

 Can lowering DHT stop hair loss?

-Reducing DHT can slow or stabilize hair loss in many individuals, but outcomes vary based on genetics and timing.
+Reducing DHT activity can slow or stabilize hair loss in many individuals, but outcomes vary based on genetics, timing, severity, and whether other contributing factors are present.

 Is DHT important for the body?

 Yes.
-DHT plays roles in androgen signaling and should not be viewed as inherently harmful outside of specific contexts like hair follicle sensitivity.
+DHT plays important roles in androgen signaling.
+It should not be viewed as inherently harmful outside of specific contexts such as androgen-sensitive hair follicles.

 This article is part of the HormoneSynergy® Longevity Medicine education series covering preventive cardiology, metabolic health, hormone optimization, body composition, and advanced diagnostics for healthy aging.